EXPO Chicago | Booth 229: Jordan Ann Craig, Rotimi Fani-Kayode, Virginia Jaramillo, Tuli Mekondjo, LJ Roberts, Kay WalkingStick

 For the 2023 edition of EXPO Chicago, Hales is pleased to present a selection of works by artists who reflect the programming and vision of the gallery: Jordan Ann Craig, Rotimi Fani-Kayode, Virginia Jaramillo, Tuli Mekondjo, LJ Roberts and Kay WalkingStick.
 The presentation features a collection of historic and new works made especially for this fair.

 Jordan Ann Craig (b.
 1992 San Jose, CA, USA) received her BA in Studio Art and Psychology from Dartmouth College in 2015.
 She lives and works in Santa Fe, New Mexico.
-Known for her large-scale paintings and prints, Craig's abstract compositions are characterized by a dynamic exploration and interpretation of Northern Cheyenne material culture.
+Known for her large-scale paintings and prints, Craig's abstract compositions are characterized by a dynamic exploration and interpretation of Northern Cheyenne and Cheyenne material culture.
 Incorporating vivid colors, recurring patterns, and interwoven forms situated in grids, Craig's work explores and celebrates her Native ancestry, posing questions about the languages of modern abstract painting and the relationship to both historic and contemporary indigenous culture.
 In 2020, Craig's first solo museum exhibition, Your Favorite Color is Yellow, was held at Roswell Museum of Art, NM, USA.
 Jordan Ann Craig's debut solo show with the gallery opens later this year at Hales New York.

 Rotimi Fani-Kayode was born in 1955, in Lagos, Nigeria to a prominent Yoruba family before moving to England following the outbreak of civil war.
 He later studied at Georgetown University and the Pratt Institute in the USA, before settling permanently in London in 1983 where he lived and worked until his untimely death in 1989.
 Fani-Kayode is a highly influential figure in the history of art who, despite a tragically brief career, produced a complex body of photographic work that explored themes of race, sexuality, spirituality, and the self.
 At the core of Fani-Kayode's art was an emphasis on difference and otherness.
 His work is featured in many public collections including Tate, London, UK; Guggenheim Museum NY, USA, Museum of Fine Art, Houston, TX, USA, and most recently The Hood Museum, NH, USA.